-In 2018, we are asking that legislators:
+In 2019, we are asking that legislators:

-- Bring Medicaid rates in line with the national average.Medicaid reimbursement to Connecticut hospitals remains among the lowest in the nation.
+- Bring Medicaid rates in line with the national average.

 - Protect access to patient care in light of potential changes to healthcare on the national level.

 - Support a Certificate of Need (CON) process that treats hospitals fairly and on an equal basis with other providers and other entities.